michael-buschbeck/michael-buschbeck.github.io/_posts/2013-10-28-attiny45-as-i2c-master-prelude.markdown

 and it doesn't make me feel like three quarters of the pins are going to waste.
 It's *juuust* big enough for this task.
 In addition, the ATtiny25/45/85 models all have built-in hardware support for I&sup2;C by means of their "Universal Serial Interface" (USI) module.

-And also, it's cheap: I've ordered mine for less than an Euro per unit.
+And it's cheap: I've ordered mine for less than an Euro per unit.

 Here's the pinout, straight from the [datasheet](http://www.atmel.com/Images/Atmel-2586-AVR-8-bit-Microcontroller-ATtiny25-ATtiny45-ATtiny85_Datasheet.pdf):